 Outdoors travel blogger.

 Blogging is what I do to make money while sailing and RVing.
 And, it is one of the outdoor careers that pay well.
+So, if you’re looking for outdoor jobs that pay over $100k, I recommend checking this one out.

 Like I always say, I never realized I would be earning as much income online as I do now.
 While this job may feel unattainable because making money simply for traveling seems like an unbelievable opportunity, but just know that everyone has to start somewhere.